How many volunteers does it take to create Miracles Day?

 So who fed all these amazing volunteers as well as CBM staff on our biggest event of the year?
 Say hello to our catering heroes: Liz, Sue and Trudy who led a team of 12 volunteers that kept everyone fed with scrumptious breakfasts, snacks, lunches and dinners from 6am – 10pm.

 Woothworths, Coles, Bakers Delight and Costco all saw the value in supporting Miracles Day with food and discounts.
 However, Costco were the standouts.
 “Costco were fantastic.”
 Explains Sue, “We’ve been working with them for four years and it’s lovely.
 They’re really happy to help their members.”
 They didn’t just supply CBM with an abundance of food, they sent goodie bags which included toys, stationery and Costco membership cards.

+People came from everywhere to volunteer at our headquarters in Box Hill, including 25 amazing friends, family and Youth Leaders from Trinity Methodist Church, Doveton.
 Thank you!
-You really kept the positive vibes flowing and the phone lines
+You really kept the positive vibes flowing and the phone lines ringing.

 Miracles Day at CBM HQ was filled with excitement and joy thanks to all the fantastic volunteers who sacrificed their time and spent the day raising a record-breaking amount of sight-saving Miracles gifts.
 We really enjoyed connecting and sharing stories from callers all over Australia.

 It was an inspiring day where people come together and proved that together we can achieve anything.